gtk2491/gtk2491/README.md

 - **Version Control Tools**: GitHub, TortoiseGit

 ## Projects
-### Project One
+### Project One: Serverless Application on AWS
 Developed serverless applications using AWS Lambda, leveraging its event-driven architecture to create highly scalable and cost-effective solutions.
+Utilized S3, IAM, and EC2 for optimal performance.

-### Project Two
+### Project Two: High-Performance APIs
 Spearheaded the development of large-scale and high-performance APIs as a senior Python developer specializing in Flask.
+Integrated various data sources, including Snowflake and SQL databases.

+### Project Three: CI/CD Pipeline Implementation
+Designed and implemented CI/CD pipelines using Jenkins for automated testing, integration, and deployment.
+Ensured smooth deployment processes and maintained high code quality.

+### Project Four: Docker and Kubernetes Integration
+Containerized applications using Docker and orchestrated them using Kubernetes.
+Created microservices architecture for better scalability and maintenance.

+### Project Five: Data Validation with Pandas and PySpark
+Validated large datasets using Pandas and PySpark, ensuring data integrity and accuracy.
+Developed scripts to automate data cleaning and transformation processes.

 ## Professional Experience
 ### Python Developer / System Engineer at Karyo E-Systems Inc. (Feb 2024 – Present)